hfp/libxstream/samples/ozaki/README.md

 2. **preprocess_b** — decompose columns of B into int8/bf16 slices or residues
 3. **dotprod** — iterate slice pairs or modulus channels, accumulate into C

-Scheme 2 with XMX adds a fourth phase:
-4. **postprocess** — CRT (Garner) reconstruction and Horner evaluation, reading residues from the intermediate buffer and accumulating into C
+Scheme 2 fuses Garner reconstruction and Horner evaluation directly into the `dotprod` kernel (both XMX and scalar paths), eliminating the need for an intermediate residue buffer or a separate postprocess phase.

 Shared IEEE-754 field extraction is factored into `ozaki_common.cl` (`ieee_decompose`), included by both `ozaki1_int8.cl` and `ozaki2_int8.cl`.
-Scheme 2 additionally factors Garner reconstruction and Horner evaluation into file-local inline helpers (`oz2_garner_reconstruct`, `oz2_horner_accumulate`) shared between the `postprocess` and scalar `dotprod` kernels.
+Scheme 2 additionally factors Garner reconstruction and Horner evaluation into file-local inline helpers (`oz2_garner_reconstruct`, `oz2_horner_accumulate`) shared between the XMX and scalar `dotprod` paths.

 When Intel XMX hardware is detected (`cl_intel_subgroup_matrix_multiply_accumulate` and `cl_intel_subgroup_2d_block_io`), the Scheme 1 dotprod kernel uses **DPAS**